Savings, CD, and Mortgage Rate Trends

 Spread between Avg.
 1-Yr CD over Online Savings Rates

 The chart above shows the difference between average online savings rates and average 1-year CD.
 During the pandemic and until early 2022, average 1-year CDs paid virtually no premium over average online savings accounts.
 Just prior to the Federal Reserve reversing course and cutting rates on July 31, 2019, the spread was at almost 1 full percentage point.
-In 2024, the expectation is that the Fed is done increasing its rate tightening and will begin to lower rates.
-There however is a premium being offered by short term CDs over savings to depositors who are willing to lock into 1-year CDs by banks that need to attract capital that they can maintain on their books and in their capital ratios into 2025.
+In 2025, the Federal Reserve's guidance is that it will lower rates by 50 basis points (2 1/4 point cuts).
+Therefore, while there is no large premium being offered by short term CDs over savings, deposits may wish to lock in rates into 2026.

 View online savings account rates View online CD rates